Data Caricatures: On the Representation of African American Language in Pretraining Corpora: Introduction

 Recent work in NLP has become increasingly interested in evaluating and mitigating African American Language (AAL) biases in generative language models \cite{deas-aal, fleisig-chatgpt,hofmann-covert}.
 AAL, the comprehensive and rule-governed language variety used by many, but not all, and not exclusively, members of the US African American community \cite{grieser-dc}, is known to be underrepresented in the C4 pretraining corpus \cite{dodge-c4}.
 In particular, C4 is largely composed of White Mainstream English (WME, see \citet{baker-bell-aal}), the variety of English associated with White Americans and often found, for example, on Wikipedia.\footnote{While other works in linguistics and NLP use "African American Vernacular English (AAVE)" and "Standard American English (SAE)" among other terms, we use AAL and WME to highlight the inherent interaction between race and language in social hierarchies.
 Additionally, we typically use "language variety" to acknowledge the variation exhibited by AAL speakers across regions and contexts rather than a single, uniform dialect.}

 Given the close relationship between language and culture \cite{adilazuarda-culture}, the distributions of sources that texts are drawn from may also misrepresent the broader culture of communities when used to train models.
-For example, many websites publish hip hop lyrics which may be collected and incorporated into pretraining data from online sources.
+For example, many websites publish hip hop lyrics which may be collected and incorporated into pretraining data.
 While hip hop is an important component of Black culture and identity \cite{clay-hip-hop} as well as that of other communities, other registers of AAL (e.g., natural dialogue) are needed to more comprehensively capture the rich and diverse facets of Black culture.
 Furthermore, hip hop lyrics are not independently representative of AAL as a whole; lyrics do not necessarily reflect natural speech and no explicit indication of genre or register is provided during pretraining.
 Prior studies validate this gap, finding that Black users perceive a lack of cultural knowledge in current language technologies; they often suspect that AAL speakers are overlooked in model development processes \cite{brewer-equitable, cunningham-understanding}.

-Therefore, in addition to the \textit{quantity} of AAL that is represented, we argue that the \textit{quality} of the representation of AAL is also important.\footnote{Note, biases may also come from the technical representation of text in the form of text embeddings.
-This is distinct, however, from the representation that we explore in this work, which refers to how the language of AAL speakers is depicted in pretraining corpora.} We define quality as the extent to which texts faithfully and authentically portray the linguistic patterns--and consequently culture--of native AAL speakers.
+Therefore, in addition to the \textit{quantity} of AAL that is represented, we argue that the \textit{quality} of its representation is also important.\footnote{Note, biases may also come from the technical representation of text in the form of text embeddings.
+This is distinct, however, from the representation that we explore in this work, which refers to how the language of AAL speakers is depicted in pretraining corpora.} We define quality as the extent to which texts authentically portray the linguistic patterns--and consequently culture--of native AAL speakers.
 Accordingly, low quality representations of AAL (e.g., texts written by non-native speakers) pose representational harms to AAL speakers \cite{blodgett-harm}.
+We focus on three guiding research questions: \labelenumi{\textbf{RQ\theenumi)}} \setlist[enumerate,1]{leftmargin=3em} \begin{enumerate} \itemsep{-.2em} \item \textit{What percent of documents in modern, open-source pretraining corpora contain AAL and specific AAL features?} \item \textit{What is the quality of the included AAL texts in terms of diversity, authenticity, and lack of offensiveness?} \item \textit{How do modern data quality filtering strategies behave with AAL texts?} \end{enumerate} \labelenumi{\theenumi}